SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 The JWT issued is only valid for a short time and can be used to report back as a healthy agent to Azure DevOps.

 The settings file will be inserted into the VM/instance you are running and available on disk.
+The path of the settings file:
+/var/lib/waagent/Microsoft.VisualStudio.Services.TeamServicesAgentLinux-versionnumber/config/uniquenumber.settings
+The settings files contains the ProtectedSettings and Settings attribute of the extension, meaning the the token is available inside of the file.
 If you want to decrypt it manually, it is possible by using the Python module "HandlerUtil.py" as it contains a function to decode the settings using the computer certificate.
 The code for it:
 ``` python